zhoubihn/clisp-notes/key-points.md

 The term S-expression was invented for the programming language Lisp.
 It has become an important concept in computer science.
-An S-expression is recursively defined as either
+An **S-expression** is recursively defined as either
 * an atom, or
 * an expression of the form `(x y)`  where `x` and `y` are S-expressions separated by a whitespace.

-Both a program and a data can be represented by certain an S-expression.
+Both programs and data can be represented by S-expressions.
 For example, the arithmatic expression `1 + 2` can be represented by the S-expression
 ```